What is the blood sugar sensor for?

 2. A lot of factors influence your blood sugar response

-Let's pretend this was your blood sugar response to a simple sandwich meal.
+Let's pretend this was your blood sugar response to a simple sandwich.

 Now look at what happens to your blood sugar response to the exact same meal if you did some exercise after eating.

-Your curve would become smaller - Exercise and activity in general can blunt your blood sugar responses.
+Your curve would become smaller as exercise, or activity in general, can blunt your blood sugar responses.

-Now let's see what happens you slept badly the night before.
+Now let's see what happens if you slept badly the night before.

 Your curve is likely to be larger as bad sleep can cause your blood sugar levels to spike.

-What about if you have eat the same meal, but after eating something else just before it?
+What about if you ate the same meal, but you also ate something else just before it?

-Your sandwich (second meal) could cause a bigger spike in your blood sugar compared to if you ate it while you were fasted.
+Your sandwich (second meal) would cause a bigger spike in your blood sugar compared to if you ate it while you were fasted.
 What you eat before a meal and how long before can both impact your blood sugar response.

-For all these reasons, your blood sugar measurements to the meals you log may not be entirely accurate.
-That's why your standardized muffin test is used to predict your responses to all foods, even those you didn't test.
+For all these reasons, your blood sugar measurements to the meals you log may not give the whole picture.
+That's why we use your standardized muffin test to help predict your responses to all foods, even those you didn't test.